 10. Pour apple cider vinegar into a post-beach bath.

-Despite our best efforts with sunscreen and UPF-treated bathing suits, sometimes babies get a little pink from the sun.
-Soothe itchy and burning sunburnt skin by adding a few drops of apple cider vinegar to the bath that night.
+Despite our best efforts with sunscreen and UPF-treated bathing suits, sometimes babies get a little too much sun.
+Soothe itchy and burning skin by adding a few drops of apple cider vinegar to the bath that night.

 11. Chill your sunscreen.